-129The Commission will exercise exclusive jurisdiction only over the Commissionjurisdictional service.
-See Laguna Irrigation District, 95 FERC ¶ 61,305 at 62,039 (2001) affd sub nom.
+129The Commission will exercise exclusive jurisdiction only over the Commission-jurisdictional service.
+See Laguna Irrigation District, 95 FERC ¶ 61,305 at 62,039 (2001) aff'd sub nom.
 Pacific Gas & Electric Co. v.
 FERC, 44 Fed.
 Appx.
 170 (9th Cir.
 2002); Tex-La Electric Cooperative of Texas, Inc., 67 FERC ¶ 61,019 at 61,055-56, final order, 69 FERC ¶ 61,269 (1994) (both noting that the Commission asserts jurisdiction over the service when the facilities are not purely "transmission" facilities).
 Accordingly, the Commission will continue to exercise exclusive jurisdiction over the rates, terms, and conditions of the Commission-jurisdictional service provided over the dual use "distribution" facility, but the Commission will not assert jurisdiction over all uses of that facility, because the regulation of "local distribution" of electricity to end users is reserved to the States.

-Regarding the arguments that the NOPR LGIP and NOPR LGIA are designed for 806. interconnection to a transmission system and not a "distribution" system, we expect that the majority of interconnections to jurisdictional "distribution" or other jurisdictional lowvoltage facilities will be made by generators no larger than 20 MW.
-These Small Generators will be interconnected using the standard procedures and agreement adopted in the Small Generator rulemaking.
-We are proposing rules in that proceeding to accommodate the interconnection of Small Generators, mostly to jurisdictional "distribution" (not "local distribution") and low-voltage facilities.
-However, in response to WEPCO's argument, we conclude that under some circumstances (e.g., interconnection to facilities below 69 kV) the Interconnection Studies in the Final Rule LGIP may be inappropriate to analyze some Large Generator Interconnection Requests.
-In such a case, we will allow the Transmission Provider to use modified Interconnection Studies, subject to Commission approval.
+we will allow the Transmission Provider to use modified Interconnection Studies, subject to Commission approval.
 The Commission expects that interconnection requests of this kind will be rare and, as a result, we do not at this time incorporate a standard study specifically designed for interconnections to low-voltage or "distribution" facilities into the Final Rule LGIP.
 Accordingly, a Transmission Provider may use the studies it deems appropriate to properly study the Interconnection Request, subject to Commission approval.
-The Commission therefore requires that a Transmission Provider, upon receipt of a request for jurisdictional interconnection to a jurisdictional "distribution" or low-voltage facility, file with the Commission an amendment to the LGIP in its OATT that describes the Interconnection Studies applicable to such requests.
+The Commission therefore requires that a Transmission Provider, upon receipt of a request for jurisdictional interconnection to a jurisdictional "distribution" or lowvoltage facility, file with the Commission an amendment to the LGIP in its OATT that describes the Interconnection Studies applicable to such requests.